lukasHD/adventOfCode2020/README.md

 ## Personal Learnings
 ### Day 1
-Finally got my hands on map, filter and reduce in pyhton and remembered something about cartesian products from the math courses of the first year of university.
+Finally got my hands on map, filter and reduce in python and remembered something about cartesian products from the math courses of the first year of university.
 ### Day 2